pitikdmitry/online_store_backend/README.md

 * travis auto deploy on push to master branch

 ### Front-end
-Frontend functionality was implemented by my colleague here: https://github.com/EkaterinaSukhanova/weird_brains_frontend
+Frontend functionality was implemented by my colleague here (it is in progress now): https://github.com/EkaterinaSukhanova/weird_brains_frontend